TheKestner/pseudocode/pseudocode.md

 * Clean

-**Function:** Wash hands
+**Function** Turn on Sink

- If Either Users Hands are Dirty, then Start Washing hands, ELSE Users Hands are Clean.
+    If Either or Users hands are Dirty,

-**Function:** Lather Soap

-    If Either or Users hands are Dirty, Turn on Sink for Hot or Cold.
+    Add Sink for Hot water or Cold water.

-     While water is running from sink, Place both Users Hands under Faucet until wet.
-        End While
+**Function:** Soapy

+    If Users hands + Soap been 4 seconds
+    Soapy = true

+**Function** Rub

+    If Soapy Then
+    move Left hand.length + Right hand.length by half

+**Function:** Washing Hands

+    Do Turn on Sink
+     while Dirty is True

+    If Dirty,
+     Add Users Hands + Hot Water or Cold Water

-    If Users Hands are wet, then Add Soap.
+    If Users Hands are Dirty, then Add Soap.
      While Soap is on hands, Rub Users Hands together until Soapy.
         End while

-    If Soapy then place and Rub Users Hands under Faucet for > 20 seconds, Rub Until Clean.
+    If Soapy then Rub Users Hands
+     While Dirty Rub Until > 20 seconds
+        End while

+    Clean = Soapy + Rub = True

     If Clean is True, Then Rub Hands with Towel.

-    If Clean is True, Then Turn Off Sink for Hot or Cold.

 **End:** End The Program